-Summary : Explore Alaska on an active, exciting expedition to see the region’s iconic wildlife and epic landscapes in the compact timeframe of one work week.
+Summary : Explore Alaska on an active, exciting expedition to see the region’s iconic wildlife and epic landscapes in a compact timeframe.
 Take long hikes on world-class trails through forests of towering trees, kayak long routes deep into glacially carved fjords, and raft to an ancient Alaska native village—all with a nimble expedition ship as your moving basecamp.
-This expedition will enable you to paddle on long, naturalist-guided kayaking journeys into Alaska’s dramatic bays, raft the Chilkat River with local guides and call at the ancient Chilkat Tlingit village of Klukwan, explore Haines, the “adventure capital of Alaska,” via raft, bicycle, or hiking boot, and zip around incredible icebergs and view glaciers in Tracy or Endicott Arm.
+This expedition will enable you to paddle on long, naturalist-guided kayaking journeys into Alaska’s dramatic bays; raft the Chilkat River with local guides and call at the ancient Chilkat Tlingit village of Klukwan; explore Haines, the “adventure capital of Alaska,” via raft, bicycle, or hiking boot; and zip around incredible icebergs and view glaciers in Tracy or Endicott Arm.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Disembark in downtown Juneau and transfer to the airport for flights home, or to an optional land extension.
+Disembark in downtown Juneau and transfer to the airport for flights home.

 Developed in conjunction with National Geographic Education, this unique program will offer kids and teens the opportunity to choose cool activities—from earning a Zodiac “driver’s license” to recording wildlife sightings in their Field Notebook—all designed to help them develop what National Geographic Education defines as the attitudes, skills, and knowledge of an explorer.
 They’ll take part in all kinds of cool activities—like learning about glaciers by making ice cream sundaes, or using glacial ice to paint water colors.
 They will be encouraged to use their creativity—with photos, videos, music, writing, drawing and more, to tell stories about all they’ll see and do.